onlinetrainingconcepts/stemz-dashboard/README.md

 # Stemz Dashboard Documentation

 The custom Dashboard component allows the for creation of dashboards for different users such as buyers and farmer.
+The code works in conjuction with the WordPress plugin [Unlimited Elements for Elementor](https://unlimited-elements.com/).
+This plugin offers developers the ability to create custom dynamic components for the Elementor page builder.
+This way, a developer may create the necessary components for a site while utilizing the ease of use that Elementor is known for.

-Below is how to add a dashboard to a page and customize it based on specific needs.
+Below is how to add a dashboard to a page using Elementor and customize it based on specific needs.

 ## Dashboard Basics